Aloe succotrina Lam.

 Aloe soccotorina, Aloe soccotrina

 Aloe succotrina is an attractive succulent shrub that grows up to 5 feet (1.5 m) tall.
-Solitary specimens do occur, but it is usually found in small to large, dense clumps.
+Solitary specimens do occur, but it is usually found in dense clumps.
 It can develop a short trunk but is mostly seen as acaulescent.
-The rosettes are up to 2 feet (60 cm) in diameter.
-They hold many upcurved and then erect, up to 18 inches (45 cm) long and up to 3 inches (7.5 cm) wide leaves that are a dull gray-green with a few white spots an attractive white margins and teeth.
+The rosettes grow up to 2 feet (60 cm) in diameter.
+They hold many upcurved, up to 18 inches (45 cm) long and 3 inches (7.5 cm) wide leaves that are a dull gray-green with a few white spots and attractive white margins and teeth.
 Old leaves and leaf bases are often stained a purple color.
-In winter appear the unbranched, up to 3 foot (90 cm) long spikes of bright orange-red, tubular flowers.
+Flowers are bright orange-red, tubular, and appear on unbranched, up to 3 foot (90 cm) long spikes in winter.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).